Uberi/NicePhoneme/README.md

 2. Press **F12** or **right-click and select "Inspect Element"** to open the Developer Tools.
 3. In the developer tools, go to the Network tab.
 Refresh the webpage.
 4. Scroll down the long list of requests and select any request to `thread_info.php` at `/ajax/mercury` - the path `/ajax/mercury/thread_info.php`.
+5. Select the `Headers` tab in the right pane.
-5. Press Control + A to select all, and then copy (Control + C).
+6. Press Control + A to select all, and then copy (Control + C).
-6. Open `message_downloader.py` in a text editor.
+7. Open `message_downloader.py` in a text editor.
-7. Replace everything on the lines between `request_info = """` on line 8 and `"""` on line 41 (but not those lines themselves) with the clipboard - paste the previously copied value overwriting the value there previously.
+8. Replace everything on the lines between `request_info = """` on line 8 and `"""` on line 41 (but not those lines themselves) with the clipboard - paste the previously copied value overwriting the value there previously.
-8. Run the script in the command line using Python 3, redirecting the output to a file: `python3 message_downloader.py > SOME_OUTPUT_FILE.json`.
+9. Run the script in the command line using Python 3, redirecting the output to a file: `python3 message_downloader.py > SOME_OUTPUT_FILE.json`.
 The script will use your current Facebook session in Chrome to download chat messages.

 This script works for personal (one-on-one) conversations and group conversations.
 Here is an example of a `/ajax/mercury/thread_info.php` request for a group conversation: